HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 NUTTER: crazy person.
 Ex.
 "He's acting like a nutter!"

 OFF LICENSE: shop that sells alcohol to go.
+(Also can be an 'Offy').

 P's & Q's: means 'Please' and 'Thank Qs'.
-So "mind your P's & Q's," means you forgot to say 'please' or 'Thank you'!
+So "mind your P's & Q's," means you forgot to say 'please' or ''Thank you'!

 PANTS: in the UK, 'pants' refer to underwear.
 So be wary of using 'pants' to describe your 'trousers'.